nyfelix/wikimindmap/README.txt

 --------------

 This packages contains the follwing files and folders:
-   /MindMapBrowser                  : COntains the Sourcefiles of the flash browser /public	                    : Contains all files needed to run WikiMindMap /public/getpages.php		    : This is the core of WikiMindMap /public/visorFreemind.swf	    : The binary of the flash browser
+   /actionscript/MindMapBrowser     : Contains the Sourcefiles of the flash browser /public	                    : Contains all files needed to run WikiMindMap /public/getpages.php		    : This is the core of WikiMindMap /public/visorFreemind.swf	    : The binary of the flash browser